Cyclone Gabrielle – Great Rides update

 Section A (Kaiaua to Thames) – the trail between Waitakaruru and Kopu is closed for the foreseeable future due to stopbank work being carried, although this schedule closure has nothing to do with the cyclone.

-Most of the Hauraki Rail Trail is open and riding well – the local attractions are still there, and businesses are operating and can't wait to welcome you.
+Most of the Hauraki Rail Trail is open and riding well – local attractions and businesses are operating and can't wait to welcome you.
 There's heaps to see and do along the trail and plenty of accommodation and places to eat and drink in the hub-towns of Kaiaua, Thames, Paeroa, Waihi, Te Aroha and Matamata.
 Find out more about the Hauraki Rail Trail and plan a trip here, and please support the trail's official partners when you visit.

 Regular updates are provided by the awesome Hauraki Rail Trail team on their Facebook page and official website.